 |PSYU 323||Child Development||3|

-NOTE: Teacher Credential Programs: A California Multiple Subject, Single Subject or Education Specialist teaching credential requires both proof of subject matter competence — i.e. passing score on the appropriate CSET and CBEST — and completion of an approved credential program.
-Students seeking one or more of the teaching credentials must make formal application to the teacher credential program.
-See your program advisor for information about the requirements and procedures for applying to the appropriate teacher credential program.
+NOTE: Teacher Credential Programs: A California Multiple Subject credential requires both proof of subject matter competence, i.e. passing score on the appropriate CSET and CBEST, and completion of an approved credential program.
+Students seeking a multiple subject credential must make formal application to the School of Education.
+See your program advisor for information about the requirements and procedures for applying to the multiple subject credential program.